apthep/1v1-Asteroids/README.md

 1v1 Asteroid game built with Python, Pygame, and Uvage.

-Built by Andrew Thepvongs and Alex van Weezendonk
+Built by Andrew Thepvongs and Alex van Weezendonk.

 ## Description of the Game